 In a hospitality setting, you don’t always have a full day for maid service.
 One guest might check out in the morning, while another might arrive in the afternoon.
 Having the ability to wash everything in a timely manner is a major convenience.

-For everything in between, a versatile medium weight comforter will do just fine.
-A medium comforter is warm enough for cold sleepers, but light enough for warm sleepers.
+With everything in between, a versatile medium-weight comforter will do just fine.
+A medium comforter is warm enough for cold sleepers but light enough for warm sleepers.

 We like the Pinzon Hypoallergenic Down Alternative Year Round Comforter: